Exploring the Structure of the Bound Proton with Deeply Virtual Compton Scattering

 One can use the nuclear DVCS to measure a ``generalized'' EMC effect in order to see if significant nuclear effects are also visible within the GPD framework.
 To explore this idea, we constructed the ratio of $A_{LU}$ for bound protons to that on a free proton target.
 Fig.~\ref{fig:incoh_EMC_ratio_ALU_proton} presents the BSA ratio based on interpolation of the free proton asymmetries from CLAS \cite{Girod:2007aa} as a function of the kinematical variable $t$.
 The $A_{LU}$ ratios show 25\%-40\% lower asymmetries that are independent of $t$ for a bound proton compared to the free proton.
 The measurements disagree with the off-shell \cite{simonetta_2} and the on-shell calculations that use the medium-modified GPDs as calculated from the quark-meson coupling model \cite{Guzey:2008fe}.
 Our results show that an important nuclear effect is missing from the existing models in order to explain this strong quenching of the BSA.
 More theoretical developments will be needed to identify the origin of this quenching, in particular it will be important to differentiate initial from final state effects and how they affect the DVCS asymmetries.

 In summary, we have presented the first BSA measurement associated with bound proton DVCS off $^4$He using an upgraded setup of the CLAS spectrometer at Jefferson Lab.
 Our results are compared to model calculations based on different assumptions of the nuclear medium effects at the partonic level.
 The bound-proton BSA is largely suppressed compared to the free proton BSA.
 This result is a first step in using a novel experimental method of understanding the properties of bound nucleons directly from the basic degrees of freedom of QCD, quarks and gluons.
+Planned experiments at Jefferson Lab will continue and extend these studies of the bound nucleon structure using DVCS.
+We have an experimental program called ALERT using the CLAS12 detector in the Hall-B of Jefferson Lab.
+These experiments will improve the DVCS measurements with the detection of nuclear fragments to better control the final state interactions and the initial state kinematics of the bound nucleon.

 The authors acknowledge the staff of the Accelerator and Physics Divisions at the Thomas Jefferson National Accelerator Facility who made this experiment possible.
 This work was supported in part by the Chilean Comisi\'on Nacional de Investigaci\'on Cient\'ifica y Tecnol\'ogica (CONICYT), by CONICYT PIA grant ACT1413, the Italian Instituto Nazionale di Fisica Nucleare, the French Centre National de la Recherche Scientifique, the French Commissariat \`a l'Energie Atomique, the U.S. Department of Energy under Contract No. DE-AC02-06CH11357, the United Kingdom Science and Technology Facilities Council (STFC), the Scottish Universities Physics Alliance (SUPA), the National Research Foundation of Korea, and the Office of Research and Economic Development at Mississippi State University.
 M.~Hattawy also acknowledges the support of the Consulat G\'en\'eral de France \`a J\'erusalem.
 The Southeastern Universities Research Association operates the Thomas Jefferson National Accelerator Facility for the United States Department of Energy under Contract No. DE-AC05-06OR23177.